Syria downs Turkish jet, Ankara to act decisively

 "As a result of information obtained from the evaluation of our concerned institutions and from within the joint search and rescue operations with Syria, it is understood that our plane was brought down by Syria," Erdogan's office said in a statement.

-Turkish media had reported earlier that Syria had apologized for the incident, but Erdogan made no mention of any apology.
+Turkish media had reported earlier that Syria had apologised for the incident, but Erdogan made no mention of any apology.

 Violence raged unabated inside Syria, which appears to be sliding into a sectarian-tinged civil war pitting majority Sunni Muslims against Assad's minority Alawite sect.
 Turkey fears the fighting if unchecked could unleash a flood of refugees over its own border and ignite regional sectarian conflict.